-The Corps places recent UVA graduates in high schools throughout the Commonwealth to work alongside counselors and other college access organizations.
-These near-peer College Advisers assist high school students and their families with college searches, essay writing, SAT/ACT prep, college applications, FAFSA completion, scholarship searches, college visits, and successfully transitioning to post-secondary education.
-Since 2005, our Advisers have done the following:
+The Corps places recent college graduates in high schools throughout the Commonwealth to work alongside school counselors on college and career readiness.
+These near-peer college advisers assist high school students and their families with college searches, essay writing, SAT/ACT prep, college applications, FAFSA completion, scholarship searches, college visits, and successfully transitioning to post-secondary education.
+Since 2005, our advisers have done the following:

-Currently, 22 Advisers serve in 26 partner high schools.
-The program became the model for the national College Advising Corps, now present in 15 states with 597 Advisers in service.
-In program year 2015-2016, Advisers helped to bring $36,072,683 in institutional aid and $6,750,616 in scholarships to students in our localities across the Commonwealth.
+Currently, 55 advisers serve in 59 partner high schools.
+The program became the model for the national College Advising Corps, now partnering with 21 universities and over 800 high schools across the nation.
 VCAC is a joint venture of the University of Virginia and the national College Advising Corps, and is an AmeriCorps program.

 The Need for an Advising Corps

 - Many low-income, first-generation-college, and underrepresented students are not receiving the advice and support they need to identify and enroll in colleges where they will persist to degree – with lasting consequences not only for those students, but also for the nation.

 - Nearly 25% of low-income students who score in the top quartile on standardized tests will never go to college.

 - College access studies have found that the complexities of college and financial aid applications are a serious barrier for low-income students, many of whom are the first in their families to consider college.

 - The national student-to-school counselor ratio of 455:1 means that the average student spends 20 minutes per year talking to a counselor.